 Fig 15.
-Design principles for the Royal Papworth HospitalSite (NTS)
+Design principles for the Royal Papworth Site (NTS)

-Development Plan designations can be subject to change over time.
+Local Plan 2018 designations are subject to periodic amendment.
 Please refer to the Local Plan pages of SCDC's website for up to date information.

 9. Design of new homes